-This new data will inform and foster the development of monitoring mechanisms set up by governments or international organizations to better protect academic freedom.
+This data can inform and foster the development of monitoring mechanisms set up by governments or international organizations to better protect academic freedom.
 The AFi also helps research funding organizations - public or private - and university administrations to understand the conditions under which researchers and students work and learn in a particular country.